Gregory Mitchell

-Gregory Mitchell is the current alderman of Chicago's 7th ward.
+Gregory I. Mitchell (born April 22, 1969) is an American politician and the current alderman of Chicago's 7th ward.
 He took office in 2015 with 57% of the vote.
 He has a degree from Grambling State University.

 Aldermanic career

 Mitchell was first elected alderman in 2015, unseating incumbent Natashia Holmes.
-He was subsequently reelected in 2019.
+He was subsequently reelected in 2019 and 2023.

 In the runoff of the 2019 Chicago mayoral election, Mitchell endorsed Toni Preckwinkle.